SamurAgani/RectanglesFinder/Readme.md

 - **Fluent Validation**:
   - Validates incoming rectangle data to ensure correctness and prevent invalid inputs.

+- **Fluent Migration**:
+  - FluentMigrator is a database migration framework for .Net.

 - **NUnit for Unit Testing**:
   - Ensures the application remains reliable by validating functionality.